Xon/XenForo2-ContactUsThread/README.md

 Associates the thread ownership with the logged in user or as a guest user, and uses a phrase to format the message contents.

 The username for guest users must pass the configured username requirements.
-If they pick a username which is already claimed, it will use the phrase ContactUs_Guest to attempt to make the username unique.

 Phrases (used depending on if the user is logged in or not):
 - ContactUs_Message_User